By Primary Health Clinical Director

 COVID Testing and Vaccine Services

-Primary Health offers no-cost COVID testing and vaccine services at multiple locations across the Treasure Valley.
+Primary Health offers COVID testing and vaccine services at multiple locations across the Treasure Valley.
 Our clinics are open 7 days a week and no appointment is needed.
 Please come in to get vaccinated if you aren’t already, or walk in for care the next time you feel ill or have been exposed to COVID.